Your Swedish pension and how to understand the “orange envelope”

 Have you figured out your Swedish pension yet?
 In the next few weeks, 6.7 million people in Sweden will receive their “orange envelope” – which is your pension statement.
 Every other person will be worried by the envelope and many do not even open it.
 But this approach won’t get your more pension.
 The Swedish news paper Dagens Nyheter called the Pension Agency and asked them to help out with a little guide to the "orange envelope."

-Original story at Dagens Nyheter in Swedish
+Original story from Dagens Nyheter (in Swedish)

 So how do you actually read your Swedish pension information?

-The third page shows how the value of your pension has evolved during the year.
-You can not affect the change in value of the “inkomstpension” which varies each year.
+The third page shows how the value of your Swedish pension has evolved during the year.
+You cannot affect the change in value of the “inkomstpension” which varies each year.
 This year it had an increase of 5.8 percent.
-The increase in value for the premium pension, the portion of your pension that you can actually influence, is shown next to it.There you also get informaion about how much you’ve paid in fees.
+The statement showa the increase in value for the premium pension next to it.
+There you also get information about how much you’ve paid in fees.

 For more information, visit the Pension Agency and choose the language of your choice.